-Students may begin taking education courses in the first semester of their first year at Wells.
-Our introductory course, "Teaching in a Diverse Society," offers students the opportunity to spend a day in a classroom shadowing and interviewing a teacher to get a sense of what life is like "in the trenches."
-Students go on to take courses in areas such as inclusive education, special education, literacy, classroom management, and multicultural education.
-As students move through the program, their field experiences grow more intensive, and they are given multiple opportunities to work directly with students in both general and special education classrooms.
+Linking theory to practice, our education program is built around extensive field experiences that begin with your first class.
+Our introductory course, Teaching in a Diverse Society, offers the opportunity to spend a day in a classroom shadowing and interviewing a childhood education teacher to get a sense of what life is like in an actual school.
+You’ll then go on to take courses in areas such as inclusive education, special education, literacy, classroom management, and multicultural education.
+As you move through the program, your field experiences grow more intensive, and you’ll have multiple opportunities to work directly with students in both general and special education classrooms.

 New York State requires students to take and pass the following tests in order to complete their certification: Educating All Students (EAS), Academic Literacy Skills Test (ALST), two Content Specialty Tests (CST)—Multi-subject AND Students with Disabilities, and the edTPA.

 Wells faculty bring diverse backgrounds in education, in areas such as literacy, social studies, and special education.
 We are currently engaged in program research focusing on Wells graduates and their application of effective teaching practices in the classroom.
 Our research and program offerings also emphasize issues of social justice and the importance of addressing the diverse needs of all students.

 Take the first step toward earning your bachelor’s degree in Inclusive Childhood Education at Wells College.
 Apply now.

 Ready to learn more about Wells College and our Inclusive Childhood Education Bachelor of Science program?
 Request more information.